Self-renunciation is not a renunciation of your self, but only a renunciation of your animal nature.

 Many people think that if they take away from life their personality and a love for it, then there would be nothing left.
 They think that there is no life without personality.
 But it is only the people who have never experienced the joy of self-denial who think this.
 Cast away personality from life, renounce it, and only then will you discover the greatest good of life—love.

-True life begins only with self-renunciation.
+True life begins only when self-renunciation begins.

 — Carlyle

 When the light in your heart fades, darkness conceals your path.
-Beware this terrible darkness.
+Beware of this terrible darkness.
 No light from your mind can destroy the darkness emanating from your heart until all selfish thoughts are expelled from it.

 — Brahmin wisdom